PolymathicAI/PolymathicAI.github.io/_posts/2026-3-16-overtone.md

 ---
 **Acknowledgements**

 Polymathic AI gratefully acknowledges funding from the Simons Foundation and Schmidt Sciences, LLC.
-Payel Mukhopadhyay thanks the Infosys-Cambridge AI centre for support.
+Payel Mukhopadhyay thanks the Infosys-Cambridge AI Centre for support.
 We also thank the Scientific Computing Core at the Flatiron Institute for computational support, and the broader Polymathic AI team for valuable discussions and feedback.